-Kun-ronj (Freshwater Story)
+Kunronj (Freshwater Story)

-Jennifer is a Kuninjku artist from the Kurulk clan whose country lies around the outstation of Mumeka in central Arnhem Land.
-This image depicts important man-me (food) from freshwater environments on Jennifer’s country and the implements used to gather these items.
-The kun-karninj or digging stick is used to dig for wayuk (waterlily) roots called burdbarrk, which are eaten fresh from the water or cooked on an open fire.
-The kun-karninj is also used to find and dig freshwater kormdaw (turtles) that hibernate on the floodplains during the dry season.
+This design depicts important manme (food) sources from freshwater environments on Jennifer’s country and the implements used to gather these items.
+The kunkaninj or digging stick featured in the design is used to dig for wayuk (waterlily) roots in billabongs, which are eaten fresh from the water or cooked on an open fire.
+The kunkaninj is also used to find and dig freshwater komrdawh (northern snake-necked turtle) that hibernate on the floodplains during the dry season.

 Various fish species including the birlmu (barramundi), as shown here, are hunted with a spear or trapped inside a woven fish trap.
 This manme is carried within kunmadj (woven bags), which are made with fibres from the pandanus tree or sedge grasses, then enjoyed together by the family back at camp.